spidasoftware/format/README.md

 ## Setup

-1. So far, only a bash script has been made for this program, so if you work on a windows OS, you will need to install a bash terminal (git, cygwin, etc.).
+1. Only a bash script has been made for this program, so if you work on a windows OS, you will need to install a bash terminal (git, cygwin, etc.).

 1. You will need a recent version of the Java runtime environment (as well as a complete JDK if you plan to modify the source code).

-1. Download this repository (or clone it if you plan to modify the source code).
+1. Download this repository.

 1. Add the absolute path of the format-v[number] directory to your path.